Kidney Transplant Program

 Pediatric transplant specialists use a multidisciplinary approach to care, working closely with pediatric urologists, pediatric anesthetists and specially trained pediatric nurses, pre- and post-transplant coordinators, social workers, dietitians, a pharmacist and a child psychologist.
 A financial coordinator is also available to help families navigate their medical insurance requirements and identify other financial resources as needed.

 For optimal convenience, patients are able to consolidate their visits to the hospital and meet with multiple pediatric specialists during a single day.
 All members of the Kidney Transplant Program meet weekly to discuss each child's unique needs and develop customized pre- and post-transplantation care plans for the best outcomes.

-While surgical procedures are performed at the Children’s Hospital of Michigan in Detroit, follow-up care with pediatric nephrologists are available at many of the Hospital’s convenient outpatient specialty centers including Bloomfield Hills, Canton, and Clinton Township.
+While surgical procedures are performed at the Children’s Hospital of Michigan in Detroit, follow-up care with pediatric nephrologists are available at many of the Hospital’s convenient outpatient specialty centers including Canton, Clinton Township and Troy.

 For further information or to schedule an appointment call (313) 745-KIDS or toll-free at (888) 362-2500.